Arrhythmogenic right ventricular cardiomyopathy

-Arrhythmogenic right ventricular cardiomyopathy (ARVC), also referred to as arrhythmogenic right ventricular dysplasia or simply arrhythmogenic cardiomyopathy, is classified as a type of cardiomyopathy.
+Arrhythmogenic right ventricular cardiomyopathy (ARVC), also referred to as arrhythmogenic right ventricular dysplasia (ARVD) or simply arrhythmogenic cardiomyopathy, is classified as a type of cardiomyopathy.
 It is seen particularly in young males and is one of the more common causes of sudden death in these patients.

 The estimated population prevalence is thought to range around 1 in 1000-5000 8.
 It typically presents in young individuals.
 There is a recognised male predilection, with a male-to-female ratio of 2.7:1.
 Several reports suggest that there is a familial occurrence of ARVC of about 30-50%, with mainly autosomal dominant inheritance, various penetrance, and polymorphic phenotypic expression.

 ARVC is characterised clinically by ventricular arrhythmias with left bundle branch block (LBBB) that may lead to cardiac arrest.
 As such, it may present as a sudden onset collapse or syncopal episode and should be a consideration in a young fit individual with such a presentation.

 - as the name implies this is associated with fatal arrhythmias and sudden cardiac death

 - ventricular tachycardia

 Diagnosis is based on the presence of structural, histologic, electrocardiographic, arrhythmic, and genetic factors 4.
 This involves a combination of characteristic abnormalities in family history, electrocardiography, cardiac imaging as well as endomyocardial biopsy.

 Diagnostic criteria have also been developed, of which patients must have either two major criteria, one major and two minor criteria, or four minor criteria.
 See diagnostic criteria for arrhythmogenic right ventricular cardiomyopathy 2.

 Two morphologic variants of ARVC have been reported: fatty and fibrofatty.